-Pupils with SEN will be given access to the curriculum, as far as possible, through the specialist SEN provision provided by the school and taking into account the wishes of the parents and the needs of the individual.
+Pupils with SEND will be given access to the curriculum, as far as possible, through the specialist SEND provision provided by the school and taking into account the wishes of the parents and the needs of the individual.
+In preschool the children will have access to an enabling environment to support their individual needs and interests following the Early Years Foundation Stage.

-Every effort will be made to educate pupils with SEN alongside their peers in a mainstream classroom setting.
-Where this is not possible, the SENCo will consult with the child's parents for other flexible arrangements to be made.
+Every effort will be made to educate pupils with SEND alongside their peers in a mainstream classroom setting.
+Where this is not possible, the SENDCo will consult with the child's parents for other flexible arrangements to be made.

-Regular training and learning opportunities for staff on the subject of SEN and SEN teaching are provided through the Learning Support Services.
-Staff members are kept up to date with teaching methods which will aid the progress of all pupils including those with SEN.
+Regular training and learning opportunities for staff on the subject of SEND and SEND teaching are provided through the Learning Support Services.
+Staff members are kept up to date with teaching methods which will aid the progress of all pupils including those with SEND.

-In class provision and support are deployed effectively to ensure that the curriculum is differentiated where necessary.
+In-class provision and support are deployed effectively to ensure that the curriculum is differentiated where necessary.
 We make sure that individual or group tuition is available where it is felt pupils would benefit from this provision.